-Malwarebytes is a Californian company best known for Malwarebytes Anti-Malware, a hugely popular tool which specialised in removing adware, spyware and similar pests.
+Malwarebytes is a Californian company best known for developing Malwarebytes Anti-Malware, a hugely popular free tool which specialized in removing adware, spyware and similar pests.

-Installing Malwarebytes gets you a 14-day trial of the full version.
+Installing Malwarebytes gets you a 14-day trial of the Premium version with full real-time protection.
 After that it falls back to a free edition with on-demand malware, spyware and rootkit detection only.

-Malwarebytes has years of experience in delivering free software to regular PC users, and it's easy to see the difference this makes.
-Trial downloads are clearly highlighted, not hidden away, and there's no need to hand over your email address.
-The setup program is standard, with absolutely no unusual or complicated options at all, and if you've ever installed a Windows application you'll have no difficulties here.
+Malwarebytes has years of experience in developing free software for novice users, and you can see this at work in the simple and straightforward installation process.
+Trial downloads are clearly highlighted, you're not asked to hand over your email address, and the setup program does its work in seconds with absolutely no unusual or complicated options.

-Checking the Malwarebytes installation folders showed a relatively lightweight package at around 230MB of files.
+Checking the Malwarebytes installation folders showed a relatively lightweight package at around 210MB of files.
 Some antivirus tools require approaching five times as much space, once you factor in virus definitions.

-Malwarebytes' executable files included a large number that weren't digitally signed, most relating to the Qt application framework.
-This doesn't represent a real security risk, but does make it more difficult to authenticate the files, and we've not seen this number of unsigned files with other antivirus tools.
+Malwarebytes' executable files included a large number that weren't digitally signed, most relating to the Qt application framework, though with one or two key files affected (a 'Malwarebytes Real-Time Protection' file.)
+This doesn't represent a real security risk, but does make it more difficult to authenticate the files, and we've rarely seen this number of unsigned files with other antivirus tools.

 At first glance, the Malwarebytes interface seems complex.
 It comprises of a host of status details, multiple tiny icons, assorted buttons and five tabbed areas to explore: Dashboard, Scan, Quarantine, Reports and Settings.

 In real-world use, though, the program is very straightforward.
 Most of the time you'll do little more than hit Scan and look at the results.
-The other sections are simple and intuitive (Quarantine lists quarantined files and has buttons to restore or delete them; that's it).
-Even the Settings dialog is mostly about turning individual program features on or off.
+Most of the other sections are simple and intuitive.
+For instance, the Quarantine panel lists quarantined files and has buttons to restore or delete them; that's it.

 Figuring out just how well Malwarebytes protects your PC is difficult.
-It didn't do well at detecting our static malware files, but that's because its real talent is in monitoring and blocking suspect actions – and that’s much more difficult to test.
+The package isn't as much about detecting static malware files as in monitoring and blocking suspect actions – and that’s much more difficult to test.

-The only assessment we could find was MRG Effitas' Q1 2017 360 Degree Assessment and Certification, a real-world test involving 17 antivirus tools.
-Malwarebytes failed to detect all the threats and was one of only five products classed as ‘failed’, along with McAfee LiveSafe, Windows Defender, Watchdog Anti-Malware and Zemana Anti-Malware.
+The only PV assessment we could find was MRG Effitas' Q1 2018 360 Degree Assessment and Certification, a real-world test involving 18 antivirus tools.
+Malwarebytes failed to detect all the threats and was one of only five products classed as ‘failed’, along with SurfRight HitManPro, Trend Micro Maximum, Watchdog Anti-Malware and Zemana Anti-Malware.

-Malwarebytes is a likeable security app with some interesting and valuable features, but it's not the full antivirus replacement claimed on the website.
-Grab a copy – even the free version can be handy – but add another antivirus app for extra safety.
+Malwarebytes is a likeable security app which will make your PC a little safer, but it's not the full antivirus replacement claimed on the website.
+Grab a copy of the free version, maybe, but run it alongside another antivirus app to ensure your safety.